thoth-station/adviser/docs/source/boots.rst

 Main usage
 ==========

-* Adjust input parameters to the resolution process.
+* Adjust input parameters to the resolution process

-* Halt adviser before any stack resolution is done based on input values
+* Halt resolver before any stack resolution is done based on input values

   * Any exception raised will halt adviser with an error message (created out of exception message) populated to the adviser JSON result except for